All presentations are free and held in room 168 of the Wisner-Bottrall Applied Technology Center.

 The Real World of Forensic Psychology [watch it now]

 Monday, October 19th, 1:00 – 2:30

 Dr. Jeff Kieliszewski is a licensed psychologist and forensic psychologist practicing in Grand Rapids.
 Dr. Kieliszewski is also an adjunct professor at Grand Rapids Community College and has worked in popular media, consulting on television programs and with film production companies as well as appearing on the Discovery and the National Geographic channels.
 His presentation will provide an extensive overview of the fascinating field of forensic psychology; the application of psychology to the law and the legal system.
 This presentation will discuss the research and scientific basis utilized in forensic psychology.
 He will also present the technical aspects of forensic psychology intermixed with real life cases and accounts he has encountered through his practice.

-Social Support and Mental Health: It’s Not What You Think.
+Social Support and Mental Health: It’s Not What You Think [watch it now]

 Brian Lakey, Ph.D.

 Dr. Brian Lakey is a professor of psychology at Grand Valley State University.
 In this presentation he will introduce key finding on how an individual’s support network affects his or her wellbeing.
 In particular, how low perceived support is linked to a wide range of mental disorders.
 A particular emphasis will be placed on relational regulation theory (RRT) which hypothesizes that the link between perceived support and mental health primarily reflects ordinary conversation and shared activities.
 RRT incorporates the unexpected finding that who and what is supportive is primarily a matter of personal taste and there is little in the way of objectively supportive people.
 This will be presented in contrast to the dominant theoretical perspective in social support research that hypothesizes that specific supportive actions (e.g., advice) protect people from the bad effects of stress.